For general inquiries, call (651) 284-5063.

 Plan review includes all interior plumbing, building sewer and water service connections within the property line, and storm water drainage systems.
 A few of the specific items DLI reviews include adequate pipe sizing, proper pipe connections, approved pipe material, fixture specifications and backflow prevention devices.
 Complete plan approval must be given before installation of any portion of the plumbing system may begin.
 For more information about plan review relating to "minor remodel" see Frequently Asked Questions numbers two and three.

-Cities of First Class (Minneapolis, St. Paul and Duluth) all have their own plumbing programs.
+Cities of First Class (Minneapolis, St. Paul, Duluth and Rochester) all have their own plumbing programs.
 A number of other cities have plan review agreements with DLI, and take responsibility for plan review on most plumbing projects.
 However, there are some projects in the Cities of the First Class and cities with plan review agreements that still require state review.
 Projects in these cities that still require plumbing plan review by DLI are: